 OX restaurant is a temple to “the wood-fired grilling tradition of Argentina, and with it, the culinary heritage of Spain, France, and Italy”.
 Opened in early 2012 by Quiñónez and Greg Denton, Ox has shot to the top of Portland’s “must visit” restaurants, and placed number one on my 2012 Best New Restaurant List.

-On a recent warm summer evening, I ordered two empanadas.
-The crusts were light, beautifully folded and crimped.
+One warm summer evening, I ordered two empanadas.
+The crusts were light, beautifully folded, and crimped.
 One cradled juicy cumin-spiced beef, piquant green olives, and sweet raisins; a classic combination of flavors.
 The second held sweet grilled corn, which melded with poblano, potato, and fontina.
-They were marvelous and light; far better than I had learned to make myself when I was dating an Argentinian many years ago.
+They were marvelous and light; far better than I had learned to make myself when I was dating an Argentinian woman many years ago (the fault was mine, not hers.)

 A salad of grilled radicchio, arugula, avocado, chevre, grilled corn, toasted garlic, and an anchovy vinaigrette was my least favorite item on the menu.
-I felt there were too many flavors competing for attention – nothing drew my attention.
-The chèvre was fresh, light and mild flavored, giving creamy bits of texture, but the corn wasn’t as sweet as it was in the empanada and tasted like it had been grilled ahead of time and had dried a bit.
+I felt there were too many flavors competing – nothing drew my attention.
+The chèvre was fresh, light, and mild-flavored, giving creamy bits of texture, but the corn wasn’t as sweet as it was in the empanada and tasted like it had been grilled ahead of time and had dried a bit.

-The large lamb chop will arrive with a sprig of rosemary still smoking from the heat.
+The large lamb chop arrived with a sprig of rosemary still smoking from the heat.
 It is delicious and mild, with perfect brown bits of char and grill flavor, but not so much that it overwhelms the mildness of the lamb.
 The meat is moist, tender, and properly cooked with a nice pink color throughout.